-Here are six tips that should help you get the most out of your youth team’s practices, and leave them with the feeling that their time with you as their coach is time well spent.
+Here are six tips that should help you get the most out of your youth team’s practices, and leave them with the feeling that their time with you as their soccer coach is time well spent.

-1. Avoid juggling too many things in one practice.
+1. Avoid doing too many things in one soccer practice.
 For example, if you try teaching offense, defense and goal scoring strategies on the same day, players will end up confused, not knowing where to focus on, and eventually frustrated.
 Never try to spread yourself too thin.
-The best way to teach new skills would be to focus on one per practice, no more than that, which would lead us to the next tip.
+The best way to teach new soccer skills would be to focus on one per practice, no more than that, which would lead us to the next tip.

-2. As stated above, teach one new skill at a time rather than cramming in so many new skills in the span of one practice session.
+2. As stated above, teach one new soccer skill at a time rather than cramming in so many new skills in the span of one practice session.
 Young players normally have the capacity to handle one skill per session, and it’s important to focus on several drills for one specific skill rather than different drills for different skills at the same time.

 3. Demonstrate the skill, or have someone with experience do it for you.
 This may be an old youth soccer teammate of yours from back in the day, or a local semi-pro or professional willing to pitch in.
 However, most youth soccer drills can easily be demonstrated, even by non-players, so having someone pitch in may not always be necessary.